awsdocs/amazon-ecr-user-guide/doc_source/logging-using-cloudtrail.md

-# Logging Amazon ECR API Calls with AWS CloudTrail<a name="logging-using-cloudtrail"></a>
+# Logging Amazon ECR Actions with AWS CloudTrail<a name="logging-using-cloudtrail"></a>

 Amazon ECR is integrated with AWS CloudTrail, a service that provides a record of actions taken by a user, a role, or an AWS service in Amazon ECR\.
+CloudTrail captures the following Amazon ECR actions as events:
++ All API calls, including calls from the Amazon ECR console
++ All actions taken due to lifecycle policy rules, including both successful and unsuccessful actions

-CloudTrail captures all API calls for Amazon ECR as events, including calls from the Amazon ECR console and from code calls to the Amazon ECR APIs\.
-If you create a trail, you can enable continuous delivery of CloudTrail events to an Amazon S3 bucket, including events for Amazon ECR\.
+When a trail is created, you can enable continuous delivery of CloudTrail events to an Amazon S3 bucket, including events for Amazon ECR\.
 If you don't configure a trail, you can still view the most recent events in the CloudTrail console in **Event history**\.
 Using this information, you can determine the request that was made to Amazon ECR, the originating IP address, who made the request, when it was made, and additional details\.

 For more information, see the [AWS CloudTrail User Guide](https://docs.aws.amazon.com/awscloudtrail/latest/userguide/)\.